kreauniv/comp308/source/lambda.rst

 .. index:: Church numerals

-Numbers are a big one to claim to be representable using :rkt:`lambda` alone!
+Numbers are a big one to claim to be representable using :rkt:`λ` alone!
 Numbers (i.e. basic arithmetic with whole numbers) hold a "threshold" place in mathematical logic too -- that every ":index:`formal system`" [#fs]_ is representable using numbers.